 That’s not all.
 The 52-point first half marked the fifth time this season Louisville has reached 50 before the break — the first Cards team to do that since the 2013-14 squad that spent time ranked No. 1 nationally.
 You could also give thanks for 24 assists, 58 rebounds and zero injuries.

 Look, from a competitive standpoint, this one was a turkey.
 But Ryan Conwell most definitely was not.
-The junior guard feasted with 32 points, nine rebounds and six assists, hitting 8 of 15 from deep.
+The senior guard feasted with 32 points, nine rebounds and six assists, hitting 8 of 15 from deep.
 He wasn’t alone.

 Isaac McKneely added 17 points and five 3-pointers of his own.
 Adrian Wooley scored 15, and J’Vonne Hadley contributed 12.
 Mikel Brown Jr. had nine points, seven rebounds and five assists, as Louisville shot 50% from the field and 42% from three.